Renault Symbioz review

 Design, interior & technology

 It’s not all copy and paste, however.
-The Symbioz gets a unique, more heavily stylised rear end compared to the Captur, plus 3D ‘ice cube’ tail-lights and a roof spoiler.
+The Symbioz gets a unique, more heavily stylised rear end compared to the Captur, plus 3D ‘ice cube’ tail lights and a roof spoiler.
 New 18 and 19-inch alloy wheel designs are exclusive to the Symbioz, and buyers will have seven paint colours to choose from.

 Nevertheless, material and build quality are both strong, with plenty of soft-touch materials.
-All but the base model receive the Esprit Alpine treatment, which adds a few special touches to the cabin like upholstery made from 26 per cent recycled fabric, and a dashboard panel with blue gradient effect and textured fabric.
+All but the base model receive the Esprit Alpine treatment, which adds a few special touches to the cabin, like upholstery made from 26 per cent recycled fabric, and a dashboard panel with a blue gradient effect and textured fabric.

 Reserved exclusively for top-of-the-range models is the single-piece Solarbay glass roof.
 This makes the cabin feel more airy because, rather than using a mechanical blind, the opacity of the glass itself can be changed from fully transparent to fully opaque, or even half-and-half, at the push of a button.